metal3d/katenary/doc/docs/labels.md

 ## volume-from

-We see this in the [empty-dir](#empty-dir) section, this label defines that the corresponding volume should be shared in this pod.
+We see this in the [empty-dirs](#empty-dirs) section, this label defines that the corresponding volume should be shared in this pod.

 ```yaml
 services: